 Investing Using Business Structures in a Self-Directed IRA

-On the PENSCO blog, we’ve highlighted an array of unique investments that you can hold in a self-directed IRA, such as manufactured homes, timber and housing for seniors.
+On the PENSCO blog, we’ve highlighted an array of unique investments that you can hold in a self-directed IRA, such as public and private REITs, glamping hotels and real estate tech.
 After all, the power of a self-directed IRA is that it lets you invest beyond exchange-traded assets, and our clients are just as likely to invest off the beaten path as they are to pursue a more straightforward investment, such as a rental property.

 While some clients choose to invest directly in these opportunities with IRA funds, others access them by investing through a business structure, such as a Limited Partnerships (LP), a C Corporation (C corp) or a Limited Liability Company (LLC).